 Sarah George, executive director, joined the Utah Museum of Natural History in 1992.
-Drawing upon her vast experience as a scientist and with museums, George has guided the efforts of the staff and board the last 17 years through times of significant challenges, growth and change.
+Drawing upon her vast experience as a scientist and with museums, George has guided the efforts of the staff and board through times of significant challenges, growth and change.

 You are here

 Currently, Becky Menlove has the most enviable job...Overseeing activities of the Museum’s exhibits, school programs, public programs and visitor services.

 Michelle Knoll brings more than 20 years of varied experience to her job as the assistant curator of archaeology.
 In addition to managing some of the daily operations of the anthropology department, Knoll coordinates the Museum's Native American Graves Protection and Repatriation Act (NAGPRA)...

 Duncan Metcalfe began his professional career at the University of Utah 24 years ago.
 He is the chief curator and curator of archaeology for the Museum, an associate professor in the Department of Anthropology, as well as the Scientific Director of the Range Creek Research Project.